hjeronen/Ledger/README.md

 ## Installing

-Download Ledger as .zip and unpack somewhere.
-Copy Ledger directory to your WoW AddOns directory (/World of Warcraft/_classic_era_/Interface/AddOns/).
+Download this Ledger repository (or just the Ledger directory) as .zip and unpack somewhere.
+Copy Ledger directory (the one that contains Ledger.toc at the root) to your WoW AddOns directory (/World of Warcraft/\_classic_era_/Interface/AddOns/).

 **DISCLAIMER:** I have only tested this in WoW Classic (Anniversary Realms, Alliance), it might go BOOM in Retail.